Learn Architectural Concepts

 There are other boundaries.
 For example, the container itself can enforce a boundary, by trapping events fired inside it.

 Here’s the fun part.
 You can put smaller containers inside of larger containers, creating multiple “layers” to the containment hierarchy.
-Nesting matryoshka dolls, popularly known as Russian dolls, are a terrific metaphor for application containers for your Lightning components.
+Nesting matryoshka dolls, popularly known as Russian dolls, are a terrific metaphor for application containers for your Aura components.

-You can have Lightning components (4) running in a Visualforce page (3) using LC4VF.
+You can have Aura components (4) running in a Visualforce page (3) using LC4VF.
 Then you can add that Visualforce page to Lightning Experience.
 That’s three containers.
 Or you can use LAB to add the Visualforce page to a Lightning Page (2), then add that Lightning Page to Lightning Experience (1).
 That’s four containers.
 And it’s not hard to hit five, or even six containment layers.

-So that Lightning component inside a Visualforce page?
+So that Aura component inside a Visualforce page?
 It can’t fire Lightning Experience events that work, because the Visualforce container doesn’t understand the events or pass them along to the next container above it, even if you add that Visualforce page to Lightning Experience.
 The iframe boundary between Visualforce and Lightning Experience blocks those events.

 TL;DR: Your component can only count on the services of the container it runs in.
 If you create a component for multiple contexts, you need multiple code paths to account for different sets of services.
 See Lightning Components in Visualforce with Lightning Out for an example of this technique.